Civil Partnership Photography

 If you want a ceremony after you have signed the civil document schedule, and the local authority refuses to carry out a ceremony, you could:

-Where Can You Host A Civil Partnership Ceremony?
+Where Can You Host A Civil Partnership Ceremony at a Local Register Office?

 You can register your civil partnership at any registry office or at any venue that is approved to register civil partnerships.